netdata/netdata/docs/glossary.md

 - [**Health Entity Reference**](/src/health/REFERENCE.md#health-entity-reference):

-- [**Home** tab](/docs/dashboards-and-charts/home-tab.md): Tab in Netdata Cloud that provides a predefined dashboard of relevant information about entities in the War Room.
+- [**Home** tab](/docs/dashboards-and-charts/home-tab.md): Tab in Netdata Cloud that provides a predefined dashboard of relevant information about entities in the Room.

 ## I